-The multiplexor sequentially switches a voltage representing each of the sensed inputs (sensed currents or sensed voltages) to the analog-to-digital converter and level detector circuits and to the voltage inhibit circuits.
+The multiplexor sequentially switches a voltage representing each of the sensed input currents to the analog-to-digital converter and level detector.

-Analog-to-Digital Converter and Level Detector
+Analog-To-Digital Converter and Level Detector

 When the voltage representing the actual sensed inputs meets or exceeds the selected pickup point, this circuit converts the level to a corresponding binary number and applies it to a time trip comparator and scaler circuit and to a counter for calculation of the required time delay.